Riverscapes/gcd/docs/Help/Analyses/Budget_Segregation/budget_segregation_results.md

 <Change Detection Folder>\BS\BS0001
 ```

 The files generated are virtually the same as [those produced for a change detection]({{ site.baseurl }}/Help/Analyses/Change_Detection/change-detection-results.html#files-and-folders) with the primary exception being that a budget segregation does not possess any rasters.
-It is merely a mathematicall summation of the change detection results and does not produce an geospatial results.
+It is merely a mathematical summation of the change detection results and does not produce an geospatial results.